gravataLonga/ninja/README.md

 > After the parser produces the syntax tree, but before the interpreter starts executing it, we’ll do a single walk over
 > the tree to resolve all of the variables it contains.
 Additional passes between parsing and execution are common.
-> If Lox had static types, we could slide a type checker in there.
+> If <name-of-programming-language> had static types, we could slide a type checker in there.
 Optimizations are often implemented in separate
 > passes like this too.
 Basically, any work that doesn't rely on state that’s only available at runtime can be done
 > in this way.